 This analysis looks at how Team and Agency plan customers structure user permissions across their organizations.
-As Buffer explores a collaboration product with draft-only access, understanding the current distribution of permission setups helps us size the opportunity and see which customers are already running certain workflows.
+As we explore a collaboration solution with potentially draft-only access, understanding the current distribution of permission setups helps us size the opportunity and see which customers are already running certain workflows.

 What We Found

-There are about 20,300 active Team and Agency plan orgs.
-About 7% of them have no team members at all.
-Of those that do have team members, the median number is 3 and the mean is 4.1.
+There are about 20,300 active Team and Agency plan customers in our data sample.
+About 9% of them have no profile-level permissions assigned to team members at all.
+Among those that do have team members with profile permissions, the median number of team members is 3 and the mean is 3.9.

 Methodology